 The MIC 100 Headset Microphone shown above is standard with all systems.
 Because the microphone is always at a fixed distance from the mouth, the audience won't miss a word.
-The highly sensitive boom microphone is great for courtroom interpreters and other language translation applications where the voice level must be kept very low.
+The highly sensitive boom microphone is great for applications where the voice level must be kept very low.
 In addition, the MIC 100 is equipped with an effective wind cone, making it the perfect solution for outdoor tour guide applications.
 Equipped with a standard 3.5 mm mic jack, the PPA T46 transmitter can also be used with many other microphone styles such as lapel, conference table and hand held units typically used for hearing assistance applications.

 The PPA R37 SelectTM Channel FM Receiver features a Seek/Scan function channel selector with access to 17 pre-set wideband frequencies between 72-76 MHz.
 The stylish, impact-resistant receiver offers crystal clear audio and is compatible with any Williams Sound Personal PA wideband transmitter.
 The system is expandable, accommodating any number of listeners.
 Receivers include a detachable belt-clip for hands-free operation.
 A standard 3.5 mm stereo phone jack accommodates low-impedance mono earphones, headphones and neckloops (the ADA accessibility requirements for hearing assistance, requires one neckloop per four receivers or a minimum of two).
 The PPA R37 receiver is equipped with a integrated volume on/off switch and a green LED power on indicator.
 The green power on LED will illuminate red indicating low battery power.
 The PPA R37 receiver operates on two AA alkaline batteries for 50 hours of long-lasting operation.
 A battery selector switch inside the battery compartment also permits use of NiMH rechargeable batteries.
 Operating time with NiMH rechargeable batteries is approximately 32 hours.